mathjax/MathJax-docs/options/accessibility.rst

    Determines whether Braille output is produced.
-By default, Braille is computed for every expression on the page, and will be sent to a Braille oputput device when the page is read, or when the explorer is started.
+By default, Braille is computed for every expression on the page, and will be sent to a Braille output device when the page is read, or when the explorer is started.

 .. _explorer-subtitles: